SatoriCyber/terraform-provider-satori/docs/resources/dataset_definition.md

 layout: ""
 page_title: "satori_dataset_definition (Resource)"
 description: |-
-satori_dataset_definition resource allows to set up datasets (definition only).
+satori_dataset_definition resource allows defining datasets (definition tab only).
 ---

 # satori_dataset_definition (Resource)

 Datasets are collections of data store locations that are meant to be governed as a single unit.
-The **satori_dataset_definition** resource allows to set up datasets with control only over the definition tab.
+The **satori_dataset_definition** resource allows defining only the definition tab of datasets.

 ## Example Usage